top of page

 Price Range: ¥15,000–¥25,000

-Takiya is known for its refined pacing and ultra-light batter, allowing each ingredient to retain its natural aroma and texture.
-Guests appreciate the calm atmosphere and chef’s attention to subtle seasonal changes.
-Ideal for travelers seeking an intimate, high-precision tempura experience without excessive formality.
+Why visit: Takiya is known for its refined pacing and ultra-light batter, allowing each ingredient to retain its natural aroma and texture.
+The tempura restaurant features a calming atmosphere, and paired with the chef’s attention to subtle seasonal changes, makes it ideal for travelers seeking an intimate, high-precision tempura experience without excessive formality.

 Price Range: ¥12,000–¥20,000

-Sonoji blends Edo-style tradition with modern presentation.
+Why visit: Sonoji blends Edo-style tradition with modern presentation for a full culinary immersion.
 Ingredients are sourced daily, and the course flows from vegetables to seafood in a thoughtful progression.
-Its Nihonbashi location makes it ideal for travelers staying near Tokyo Station.
+Its Nihonbashi location makes it ideal for travelers staying near Tokyo Station or those looking for a filling bite to eat before heading on the Shinkansen for their next destination in Japan.

 Price Range: ¥15,000–¥22,000

-Asanuma is praised for its elegant restraint and precise frying technique.
+Why visit: Asanuma is a Tokyo tempura restaurant praised for its elegant restraint and precise frying technique.
 The chef focuses heavily on vegetables, showcasing how subtle differences in oil temperature bring out sweetness and texture.
-This is a strong choice for travelers interested in seasonal Japanese produce.
+This is a strong choice for travelers interested in Japanese seasonality, a cultural belief that shapes everything from food to fashion, and especially influences the selection of produce fried up for the table.

 Price Range: ¥20,000–¥30,000

-One of Tokyo’s most famous tempura restaurants, Tempura Kondo helped redefine modern tempura with its focus on vegetable tempura and innovative cutting techniques.
-A destination restaurant for serious food travelers and repeat visitors to Japan.
+Why visit: One of Tokyo’s most famous tempura restaurants, Tempura Kondo helped redefine modern tempura with its focus on vegetable tempura and innovative cutting techniques.
+A tempura restaurant for serious food travelers and repeat visitors to Japan looking for deeper culinary adventures, it’s a visit worth making once in a lifetime (or more, if you’ve got the time or the budget).

 Excellent Tempura Restaurants Under ¥10,000

-These restaurants offer outstanding quality at approachable prices, making them ideal for first-time visitors or casual food exploration.
+These Tokyo tempura restaurants offer outstanding quality at approachable prices, making them ideal for first-time visitors to Tokyo or casual food exploration for people who love to eat but don’t love to blow their who vacation budget on meals.

 Price Range: ¥2,000–¥5,000